beeware/toga-chart/README.rst

 Quickstart
 ----------

+This matplotlib-style chart widget for Toga is still in development.
+We welcome your contributions and feedback!

 To get started using Toga Chart, you need the development version of Toga.
 Follow the `Set up your development environment`_ instructions, then do the
 following: